based on 7 nights inc. flights

 Borgo Egnazia, Puglia, provides chic family accommodation and a state-of-the-art children's club.

-With delicious pasta and gelato on offer, not to mention that warm Italian hospitality, the stunning creamy-colored building of Borgo Egnazia provides chic family accommodation.
+With delicious pasta and gelato on offer, not to mention that warm Italian hospitality, the stunning creamy-coloured building of Borgo Egnazia provides chic family accommodation.

-Theres also a dedicated program of activities for children from eight months to 13 years, with a team of English-speaking carers available at the state-of-the-art Our Space childrens club.
+Theres also a dedicated programme of activities for children from eight months to 13 years, with a team of English-speaking carers available at the state-of-the-art Our Space childrens club.

 If you fancy brushing up on the art of Italian cooking, where you can make pizza or homemade orcehhiatte, the distinctive Puglian pasta, try one of the cooking classes, or youre your sporting prowess with tennis or golf at the 18-hole championship San Domenico Golf course situated nearby.